Advantages of Musion Eyeliner Hologram Screen

 3 - Space

 It is important to remember that you need an area in front of the stage where the white reflective screen is positioned in the projection pit.
 (Imagine a moat without water, if you will).
-You should allow a space of at least the height of the foil divided by a figure of 1.4142 (this is the perceived vertical height of the foil when set at a 45°).
+You should allow a space of at least the height of the foil divided by a figure of 1.4142 (this is the perceived vertical height of the screen when set at a 45°).
 The width of the projection pit area should match the width of the proposed foil.
 As an example, a 4m high foil that is 10m wide would require a 2.82m by 10m space for the projection pit.

 4 - Stage Depth